SJinggg/webale-chess/README.md

 ![Screenshot of Program](./webale-screenshot.PNG "Screenshot of Program")

-## Webale Chess Pieces

-### The Sun
-The Sun can only move one step in any direction.
-The game ends when the Sun is captured by the other side.

-### Chevron
-The Chevron moves in an L shape: 2 steps in one direction then 1 step perpendicular to it.
-(Similar to the Knight in the normal chess.)
-It is the only piece that can skip over the other pieces.

-### Triangle
-The Triangle can move any number of steps diagonally.

-### Plus
-The Plus can move any number of steps up and down, or left and right.

-### Arrow
-The Arrow can only move 1 or 2 steps forward each time, but when it reaches the other edge of the board, it turns around and heads back in the opposite direction.

 ## Special Features
 Every 2 rounds of each team, all its Triangle pieces will transform to Plus pieces and vice versa.